FEDS Notes

 One such valuation ratio can be derived from the Financial Accounts of the United States (formerly known as the Flow of Funds Accounts).
 Line 39 of Table B.102 reports the ratio of the market value of equity to the net worth of the nonfinancial business sector.
 The market value of equity is based on stock market valuations, while the net worth of the sector is measured as the market value of the sector's assets minus the book value of its liabilities.
 Figure 1 plots this ratio from 1951:Q4 to 2013:Q2.
 Over the past 25 years, this ratio averages nearly 90%, 1.29 times its long-run historical average of about 70%.

 What may explain this secular rise in equity valuation ratios?
 The following (admittedly simplified) approach to gauging valuations shows how even modest changes in discount rates lead to sharp movements in the ratio of the market value of equity to net worth.
-Denote the net worth of the nonfinancial business sector as A .
-Assume that the income earned by shareholders each period equals a constant fraction, z , of net worth.
+Denote the net worth of the nonfinancial business sector as .
+Assume that the income earned by shareholders each period equals a constant fraction, , of net worth.
 Thus, the per-period income to shareholders is given by

-In addition, assume that the net worth of the business sector grows at a constant rate, \gamma .
+In addition, assume that the net worth of the business sector grows at a constant rate, .
 This growth reflects the overall long-run growth of the economy.
-Finally, assume that shareholders discount the income from the business sector at a constant discount rate r .
-Now, we can write the market value of the business sector, V , using the following present-value formula:
+Finally, assume that shareholders discount the income from the business sector at a constant discount rate .
+Now, we can write the market value of the business sector, , using the following present-value formula:

-Dividing through by net worth, A , one obtains the following formula for the ratio of the market value of equity to net worth of the business sector:
+The above sum can be simplified by applying the formula for telescoping sums to generate the following: Dividing through by net worth, , one obtains the following formula for the ratio of the market value of equity to net worth of the business sector:

-Now consider an unanticipated permanent change in the discount rate from r to \tilde{r} while keeping unchanged A , \gamma and z .
+Now consider an unanticipated permanent change in the discount rate from to while keeping unchanged , and .
 The new valuation ratio will be given by

 One could then combine equations (3) and (4) to write the new valuation ratio as a multiple of the old ratio: